Openly builds the future – why true innovation does not wait for demand

 “There are no brave old people in construction” - Andy Keel

-We see ourselves as an alternative to the two German construction system unicorns Gropyus and Nokera with their gigafactories.
-Factories—and their fixed costs—are not necessary, especially in an industry that has been trying to operate with 0-3% EBIT for decades and is notoriously weak in innovation.
-The cost advantages (or cost neutrality) of the Openly construction system arise from a new planning and construction process, the standardization of components, and economies of scale in purchasing.
+As an alternative to Unicorns building systems that rely on large-scale factories, we demonstrate that such gigafactories with high fixed costs are not necessary in an industry that has been operating for decades with very low EBIT margins of 0 to 3 percent and shows little innovation.
+The cost advantages of our Openly building system arise from an innovative planning and construction process, the standardization of components, and economies of scale in purchasing.
 Exciting developments in this context include the Spanish startup 011H (with a Swiss VC investor), Kaufmann Bausysteme from the Bregenzerwald (less than a 30-minute drive from us), and Haering in Switzerland.

 Openly Holding owns various patents, the milton.earth brand as a CO2 trader, Valley Architekten AG, and a stake in Cancret AG in the hempcrete sector (with initial industry partnerships and start-up funding).
 Another spin-off for Openly Airbox AG, including plug & play control, is being planned together with Cleverson and Huber Fenster AG.
 We recently received Minergie P certification for the Airbox as a controlled (low-tech) residential ventilation system.